Home > Numerical methods > Numerical Integration > Weddle's Rule example

 2. Example-2 (table data)

-2. Find Solution using Weddle's rule
+Find the approximated integral value using Weddle's rule

 xf(x)